canalplus/RxPaired/README.md

    npx rx-paired
    ```

-   _(Note: Optionally, you can update the ports it relies on, call
+   _(Note: Optionally, you can update the port it relies on, call
    `npx rx-paired --help` to have more information on this)._

 2. In a web browser, go to the inspector page which should now be served at